Nov. 30, 2017 Consultation on Laneway Housing, at Council Chambers, Toronto City Hall, was well attended and productive

 I’m looking forward to visiting the City of Toronto “Changing Lames” website (or whatever it may be called).

-I’m also keen about Laneway Houses because the concept is creative and imaginative.
-It’s one way to add density to a neighbourhood without changing its character.
+I’m keen about Laneway Houses because the concept is creative and imaginative.
+It’s one way to add density to a neighbourhood albeit there will be a changing of its character.
 In order for such a form of housing to work well, several issues must be effectively addressed.
 Fortunately, many cities in Canada and elsewhere have already begun to explore the options.